Pont Alexandre III Image of Pont Alexandre III Paris at night`

 Pont Alexandre III: The most beautiful bridge in Paris

-It’s an extravagant riot of Art Nouveau statuary and lavish lamps, and with outstanding views of the nearby Eiffel Tower, it’s one of the most famous Paris bridges and arguably the most beautiful.
+Pont Alexandre III is the most spectacular of all Parisian bridges.
+It’s an extravagant riot of Art Nouveau statuary and lavish lamps, and with outstanding views of the nearby Eiffel Tower.
+It’s rightfully one of the most famous Paris bridges and arguably one of the best places to visit on the River Seine in Paris.

 This article is a guide to the Pont Alexandre III, telling you all about its history and its place in popular culture.
 I also give you the lowdown on getting to the Pont Alexandre III, the best time to visit and things to see nearby.
 I hope you find it helpful.